Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 ### Application Example

-- Give trainees feedback of objects in the scene they can interact with in the current step.
+- Give trainees feedback when interacting with objects in the scene.

 - Give trainees feedback when entering an object using their controllers (*On Touch Highlight*) or when grabbing (*On Grab Highlight*) or using (*On Use Highlight*) an object.